 Not a search engine, but if you need to print a web page from your search results, this handy tool conserves paper and ink by allowing you to remove images, ads, and other unnecessary information.

-You've probably been hearing a lot about Artificial Intelligence (AI) chatbots such as ChatGPT and Gemini, and you may be wondering about using them as search engines.
+You're probably becoming familiar with mainstream A.I. chatbots such as ChatGPT, Perplexity, and Claude, and you may be wondering about using them as search engines to find sources for your research assignments.
 This amazing technology is already proving useful in so many ways, but at this point in time, it's important to verify the information it generates.
-To learn more, see the newsfeed articles below.

-If you're ready to experiment with AI chatbots, try UC Berkeley's Chatbot Arena, which offers a selection of chatbots and allows you to compare results.
-For more AI tools, visit AI for Students.
+If you're ready to experiment with A.I. chatbots, try UC Berkeley's Chatbot Arena, which offers a selection of chatbots and allows you to compare results.

-For more information on artificial intelligence in higher education, visit Keeping Up with AI: Assorted Resources for College Educators.
+For additional research tools like Consensus (such as ResearchRabbit and Elicit) and a wealth of information on artificial intelligence in higher education, visit Keeping Up with AI: Assorted Resources for College Educators.

 This experimental search engine lets you skim the top million (or 100k, 10k, 1k, or 100) hits off of your Google search results to reveal the sites that never make it to the top.